Supporting individual wellbeing and the systems that shape it

 • Single expert witness in the Children’s Court of Victoria, completing assessments that focus on child safety and complex mental health/support needs

-• Delivering workshops and training to support youth mental health in schools.
+• Delivering workshops in schools to support youth mental health.

 How Educator Wellbeing Became My Focus